eblerjana/genotyping-pipelines/benchmarking-pipeline/README.md

  pangenie.v201.subsample5: "singularity exec --bind /:/hilbert eblerjana_eblerjana_pangenie-v2.1.0.sif PanGenie -a 5"

+# PanGenie command to be used for not yet released version of PanGenie (leave empty for now)
+pangenie-modules: []

 # Downsampling coverages for leave-one-out experiment.
 If reads shall not be downsampled, leave empty.
 downsampling: []